-The presence of garden spiders is usually accidental.
-Garden spiders may enter structures in search of prey.
+The presence of wolf spiders in homes is usually accidental.
+Wolf spiders may enter structures in search of prey.
 Although they are not inclined to be permanent residents in structures, they often stay once inside.
+Indoors, wolf spiders tend to remain at or near floor level, especially along walls and under furniture.
+Outside, wolf spiders can be found under stones, landscape timbers, firewood, leaves and other debris.
 Any spider can hitch a ride in on a package or someone’s jacket or backpack.
-And spiders as well as many other pests can squeeze in through cracks and crevices and tears especially if they’re looking for shelter or food.
-They aren’t associated with cleanliness or lack thereof and they are not a health threat.
-Doesn’t mean you want them there, though.
+And even spiders that are large like wolf spiders can squeeze in through cracks and crevices and tears especially if they’re following prey.
+They aren’t associated with cleanliness or lack thereof.

-Professional exclusion work can help keep all pests out, including garden spiders.
-Unfortunately, most pests are small, so keeping them out can be difficult.
+Professional exclusion work can help keep all pests out, including wolf spiders.
+Unfortunately, most pests are small (even large ones like the wolf spider), so keeping them out can be difficult.
 They can scuttle in while you’re bringing the groceries in or if a door is propped open too long.
-And it doesn’t need to be open for all that long!
+And if they’re chasing prey for a meal, it doesn’t need to be open for all that long!
 Once they are in, glue traps can help capture them.
 But preventing spiders from getting in could be a losing battle.
-You can minimize with exclusion work and some common sense practices, but to truly take care of nuisances like house spiders, you’ll need a pest control professional.
+You can minimize with exclusion work and some common sense practices, but to truly take care of nuisances like wolf spiders, you’ll need a pest control professional.

 We’re passionate about keeping spiders out of your home or business because we live and work here – it’s our neighborhood, too.
 With our 130 years of experience keeping homes and businesses in Massachusetts, Connecticut, New York, Maine, Vermont, New Hampshire, and Rhode Island safe from pests, Waltham has the experience you can trust.